Itangalo/1-bit-steganography/README.md

 # 1-bit-steganography

-Script testing if LLMs are capable of hiding information in natural language.
+Script testing if LLMs are capable of hiding information in natural language, using a guessing game.
+(See steganography_prompt.txt for a short description.)

+Utilizes OpenRouter to access LLMs.